kjolley/BIGSdb/README.txt

+v1.22.3: *Use standard list of country names linked to ISO 3 letter codes and
+          continents.
+This can be set up using the 'Geocoding' link in the admin interface.
-v1.22.2: *Update of jquery-ui-multiselect.
-Make sure the full contents of the
-          javascript and css directories are updated.
+         *Incorporate D3 maps in to field breakdown plugin for country and continent. v1.22.2: *Update of jquery-ui-multiselect.
+Make sure the full contents of the javascript and css directories are updated.
          *Fix for daylight-saving in job and API monitors.